To Whom It May Concern–

 P.S.
 A couple of years (and several posts) into writing this, I feel compelled to make some amendments to this introduction.
 This has largely become a venue for me to practice writing; for me to gain a more appropriate voice for sharing stories.
 Having focused so long on poetry, I have found myself constantly trying to use tropes and test my vocabulary.

-A good critique (my own inner monologue, if I do say so myself) would suggest I may appear overly self-important to believe others would still want to read this.
-To which I say, I still believe I am remaining chaotic, vocal, and true to my nature—without much fear of how unattractive that may be.
-I enjoy learning about your perception (as well as my own) of me in my development right now.
-The commentary and/or support help alter my own understanding and mindset.
+A good critique (my own inner monologue, if I do say so myself) would suggest that the continued need to write these letters is a bit excessive.
+However, I recognize that this has been the best form of therapy for me.
+I am remaining compassionate, confused, chaotic, and true to my nature—without much fear of how unattractive that may be.
+I find positive resolutions to how I perceive things, and know that I am capable of doing that through my writings here.
+I enjoy learning about your perception of me in my development.
+The commentary and/or support helps me alter my own understanding and mindset.
 Please always feel free to reach out and share anything you may want to make note of when reading these letters.